This document is also available in these non-normative formats: XML.

 Returns the sequence of requested entries from the archive as decoded string data.

-corresponds to the entry name input, or map:keys($entries)
+corresponds to the entry name input, or map:keys($entries), in

 sequence.